About Spark Success

 Parents say the primary goal for their children is a happy, meaningful life.
 An important part of that is a career they like, which is financially rewarding, suits their interests – and ideally – sparks their passion.
 The goal of Spark Success is to help parents understand the many paths students can take to a rewarding career.

-The organizers of Spark Success recognize the value of all career pathways and the demand for skilled workers across a wide variety of emerging industries.
+All career pathways should be valued and we all should recognize the demand for skilled workers across a wide variety of emerging industries.
 Many successful careers get started with a single credential, like a certificate, apprenticeship or some college credits.
 Those can then be combined with additional training, certificates, college courses or a degree to support career advancement.
 Research shows that having a successful career today requires education and training beyond a high school diploma.

-Spark Success was created to serve as a vehicle to raise awareness of the many incredible existing programs available in West Michigan through schools, employers and talent organizations.
-The initiative itself does not directly offer career exploration or academic programming.
+Spark Success was created to serve as a resource to raise awareness of the many incredible existing programs available in West Michigan through schools, employers and talent organizations.
+Spark Success is not directly a career exploration or academic programming platform.
 Career exploration activities are offered through local schools and online resources.
 Academic programs may be available through area schools, colleges and other post-secondary organizations.
 We have created a robust resource hub to assist in the journey.
 Visit our Resources Hub for links to some of these local resources.

 Economists estimate that by 2028 West Michigan will gain more than 40,000 new high-wage, high-demand jobs.
 Most of these jobs do not require a bachelor’s degree but do require some kind of industry-recognized, post-secondary credential.
 Over the first half of 2021, an average of 49,000 jobs were posted online per month across West Michigan – more openings than qualified people to fill them!
 With this in mind, we need to raise awareness of the types of jobs available now and in the future, as well as the many paths available to a successful career.